The collections module in Python provides specialized container datatypes, such as:

 print(c1 - c2) # Subtracted counts

-module that creates tuple subclasses with named fields.
+namedtuple is a factory function in the collections module that creates tuple subclasses with named fields.

 It is an immutable data structure that allows access to elements using field names instead of positional indices.

-instead of regular tuples when you need:
+Use namedtuple instead of regular tuples when you need:

 from collections import namedtuple